Jessica

 Why does Jessica take her father's money?

-The textual answer is that she takes the money — and the jewels, and her mother's turquoise ring — because she believes, accurately, that she will not be returning to her father's house and that whatever portion of his estate she could conceivably consider hers will be inaccessible to her once she has left.
-The line "I will make fast the doors, and gild myself / With some more ducats" in 2.6 is her own acknowledgement of what she is doing.
+The plain answer is that she takes the money – and the jewels, and her mother's turquoise ring – because she knows she is not coming back, and that whatever share of his estate she might think of as hers will be beyond reach once she has gone.
+Her own line in A2S6, "I will make fast the doors, and gild myself / With some more ducats," is the acknowledgement of what she is doing.
 The structural answer is more complicated.
-Early modern Venetian Jewish daughters had limited inheritance rights — the household economy in Shylock's kind of merchant household would have devolved on the closest male relative on Shylock's death, not on Jessica — and Jessica's flight without resources would have left her entirely dependent on Lorenzo.
-The money she takes is, on one reading, the dowry the marriage cannot otherwise produce.
-The objection is the obvious one: Shylock would not have given his consent to the marriage in any form, so the money she has taken cannot be characterised as a dowry; it is, by the period's own legal categories, theft.
-The play does not adjudicate between these readings.
-What it does is record the action with deliberate moral ambiguity.
-Jessica's "I am much ashamed of my exchange" line in 2.6 carries the awareness that the exchange — the money for the freedom, the household for the lover — is not a clean one.
-The shame is real; the action proceeds anyway; the moral arithmetic remains visible.
-Modern productions have varied considerably in their handling.
-Some have Jessica take the money matter-of-factly, treating it as the practical necessity of her flight; others have her hesitate at the casket, emphasising the cost; others have her gather the ducats with the eagerness of a young woman who has been denied access to her father's wealth for years.
+Early modern Jewish daughters in a merchant household like Shylock's had limited inheritance rights – the estate would usually pass to the nearest male relative, not to Jessica – and a flight without resources would have left her wholly dependent on Lorenzo.
+The money is, on one reading, the dowry the marriage cannot otherwise produce.
+The obvious objection is that Shylock would never have consented to the marriage in any form, so the money cannot really be a dowry; by the period's own categories it is theft.
+The play does not adjudicate.
+It records the act with deliberate moral ambiguity: her "I am much ashamed of my exchange" carries the awareness that the exchange – money for freedom, household for lover – is not a clean one.
+The shame is real, the act proceeds anyway, and the arithmetic stays visible.
+Productions vary – some have her take the money matter-of-factly, some have her hesitate at the casket, some have her gather the ducats with the eagerness of someone long denied access to her father's wealth.

 What is the significance of the turquoise ring?

-The turquoise ring is one of the play's most-discussed single objects, and its significance is almost entirely emotional.
-Shylock reveals in 3.1 that the ring was given to him by Leah, his late wife, when he was courting her — making it the single object in the household that connects him to the woman he loved and to the family he had before Jessica's birth.
-Jessica takes the ring during her elopement; Tubal reports in 3.1 that he has seen her in Genoa, where she has exchanged the ring for a monkey.
-Shylock's response — "I would not have given it for a wilderness of monkeys" — is one of the most-quoted lines from his role, and Hazlitt singled it out as a "fine Hebraism" carrying enormous emotional weight.
-The structural function of the ring within the play is to make Jessica's defection irrecoverable.
-Money can be replaced; jewels can be sold and bought again; the turquoise ring cannot be.
-Jessica has, in exchanging it for a monkey, demonstrated either that she did not know what the ring represented to her father (which the play permits as a reading — she may genuinely not have known of its sentimental value) or that she did not care (which the play also permits — she may have known and traded it anyway).
-The play's most generous reading is the first; its harshest is the second.
-The ring also operates structurally as a counterweight to the play's other rings — Portia's ring given to Bassanio, Nerissa's given to Gratiano.
-Those rings will be the central concern of 5.1 and the play's closing comic resolution.
-Leah's ring, by contrast, is irretrievable.
-The play does not give Shylock a closing scene in which the loss is acknowledged or repaired; it is, by the play's structural choice, simply lost.
+The turquoise ring is one of the play's most-discussed objects, and its significance is almost entirely emotional.
+Shylock reveals in A3S1 that Leah, his late wife, gave it to him when he was courting her – making it the one object connecting him to the woman he loved and the family he had before Jessica's birth.
+Jessica takes it in the elopement, and Tubal reports that he has seen her in Genoa, where she has traded it for a monkey.
+Shylock's response – "I would not have given it for a wilderness of monkeys" – is one of his most-quoted lines, and William Hazlitt singled the phrase out as a "fine Hebraism" carrying enormous emotional weight.
+The ring's structural function is to make Jessica's defection irrecoverable.
+Money can be replaced and jewels rebought; this ring cannot.
+In trading it, she has shown either that she did not know what it meant to her father – the play permits this, since she may genuinely not have known – or that she did not care, which the play also permits.
+The ring also works as a counterweight to the play's other rings: Portia's given to Bassanio, Nerissa's to Gratiano, both central to the comic resolution of A5S1.
+Leah's ring, by contrast, is simply lost, and the play gives Shylock no closing scene in which the loss is acknowledged or repaired.

 What does Jessica's conversion to Christianity mean?